 There’s a guy who used to spend hours every week investing in students.
-Coaching, teaching, leading discussions, hosting — he and his wife were regulars.
+Coaching, teaching, leading discussions, hosting events — he and his wife were regulars.

-He was relieved, and so was I. And I’m hoping I’ll see him in the hallways and at events talking with students, because he and they need each other.
+My friend was relieved, and so was I. And I’m hoping I’ll see him in the hallways and at events talking with students, because he and they need each other.